 Slips and falls: On the summit trail, climbers are advised to follow the guide and stay close to the guide ropes.
 Beware of locked knees on the slippery descent and stick to a slow, steady pace.

-The hike is rather popular and is highly unlikely to be a lonely one.
+Regarding personal safety, the hike is rather popular and is highly unlikely to be a lonely one.
 It’s always best to have your belongings safe in your possession.